-My last post revealed why Digital Transformation matters.
+My last post revealed why Digital Transformation is important.
 You can secure greater efficiency, growth and engagement for your company – but only if you can navigate demanding people, process and technology challenges.
 These are the digital transformation enablers.

 Customer-centricity drives today’s digital transformation.
 Balancing that with disrupting your business in the pursuit of greater efficiency isn’t easy.
 This post shows you how to set the scene and avoid the most common pitfalls.
 My thinking comes from experience with an array of clients, spanning multiple industries.